 Your paid Azure Video Indexer account uses the specified Media Services account that is connected to a storage account.
-Currently, to use the connected storage account that is behind firewall, you need to contact Azure Video Indexer support and they will give the exact directions.
+Currently, the use of a connected storage account that is behind a firewall and not publicly accessible is not supported.

 What is the SLA for Azure Video Indexer?